All Episodes

 What we have to hope for is that this passion lasts.

-The Democrat Party is a very narrow ideological bunch of radicals.
+The Democrat Party is a very narrow, ideological bunch of radicals.

-They will They are led by people who spend their every waking moment conspiring against the public and lying because that's the only way they can advance.
+They are led by people who spend their every waking moment conspiring against the public and lying because that's the only way they can advance.

 And so, as I said earlier, we get the latest round of this.

-Make all these wildly irresponsible arguments, promises about government health care.
+We get attacked the insurance companies, attack the attendees at town hall meetings, make all these wildly irresponsible arguments, promises about government health care.

 I could go on.